nutanixdev/calm-dsl-lab-devmktg/contents/decompile.rst

 - Decompiling a blueprint that already exists in a Prism Central instance
 - Decompiling a blueprint that exists as a local JSON file

-In the next section we'll wrap things up and summarise the takeaways from this lab.
+In the next section we'll take everything we've learnt so far and create a custom Calm DSL blueprint from scratch.